Michael-Adel96/stm32f103-custom-bootloader/Crypto_test/Readme.md

 </p>

 3. Include "cmox_crypto.h" file.
-4. Start call the cypto APIs in your application.
+4. call the cypto APIs in your application.